Skip to main content

 Common Scenarios

 Quick recipes for typical setups.
-Replace SECRET_KEY/TUNNEL_ID with your beta credentials.
+Replace SECRET_KEY/TUNNEL_ID with your account credentials, or omit --tunnel-id and --secret-key entirely for anonymous mode.

 React dev server on port 3000